JaneliaSciComp/MetaSegmenter/README.md

 Acknowledgements: Khaled Khairy

-This repository stores a code for the MetaSegmenter pipeline, aimed at 3D segmentation of TEM images of a fly brain.
+This repository stores a code for 3D segmentation of TEM images of a fly brain via a variety of approaches.